cmc-aau/hpc-docs/docs/slurm/jobcontrol.md

 # Job control and useful commands
-Below are some nice to know commands for controlling and checking up on jobs, current and past.
+Below are some nice to know commands for controlling and checking up on running or queued jobs.

 ## Overall cluster status
 This will normally show some colored bars for each partition, which unfortunately doesn't render here.